awslabs/graphstorm/docs/source/advanced/using-graphbolt.rst

 Converting existing partitioned graphs to the GraphBolt format
 --------------------------------------------------------------

-If you have an existing partitioned graph that you would like to run training or inference on, using GraphBolt, you can directly convert that data using our GraphBolt conversion entry point:
+If you have a partitioned graph that you would like to run training or inference on, using GraphBolt, you can directly convert that data using our GraphBolt conversion entry point: